MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-assignments.md

 In the Microsoft Entra Lifecycle Workflows feature, you can add a [Remove access package assignment for user](lifecycle-workflow-tasks.md#remove-access-package-assignment-for-user) task to an offboarding workflow.
 That task can specify an access package the user might be assigned to.
 When the workflow runs for a user, then their access package assignment will be removed automatically.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a Global Administrator.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Global Administrator.

 1. Browse to **Identity governance** > **Lifecycle workflows** > **Workflows**.